Woosmap/geofencing-cordova-plugin/getting_started.md

 ### Adding and removing regions
 ---

-Call `addRegion` method to add region that you want to monitor.
-Method will accept an object following attributes.
+Call `addRegion` method to add a region that you want to monitor.
+Method will accept an object with the following attributes:

 * **regionId** - Id of the region
 * **lat** - Latitude